-In rodent studies the PET tracer is usually injected manually via tail-vein catheter.
+In rodent studies the PET radiopharmaceutical is usually injected manually via tail-vein catheter.
 However, intraperitoneal injection is more convenient and can be reliable in small rodents, although it can fail, too, for example because of injection into the bowel, urinary bladder, or subcutaneously (Steward et al., 1968; Miner et al., 1969; Arioli & Rossi, 1970; Coria-Avila et al., 2007; Gaines Das & North, 2007; Vines et al., 2011; Turner et al., 2011).

 Intraperitoneal injection can be applied in sequential and multi-tracer studies (Wong et al., 2011), with proved reproducibility in [18F]FDG rat studies (Marsteller et al., 2006).
 Further, for mouse [18F]FDG studies, peritoneal injection has been shown to provide biodistribution that is comparable to tail vein injection results (Fueger et al., 2006; Schiffer et al., 2007) and SUV and Patlak results (Wong et al., 2011) within 60 min after administration.

-Initial distribution of intra-peritoneally injected tracers in animals is slower than after intravenous injection because the radiotracer has to diffuse across the peritoneal membrane into mesenteric vessels which drain into the portal system and liver (Lukas et al., 1971; Wong et al., 2011).
+Initial distribution of intra-peritoneally injected radiopharmaceuticals in animals is slower than after intravenous injection because the radiotracer has to diffuse across the peritoneal membrane into mesenteric vessels which drain into the portal system and liver (Lukas et al., 1971; Wong et al., 2011).
 A fraction of intraperitoneally injected radiotracer may pass across the diaphragm through small lacunae into the thoracic lymph (Abu-Hijleh et al., 1995).
 Fluid removal rate from the peritoneal cavity is affected by hydrostatic pressure against the diaphragm and, thus, posture (Barrett et al., 1997).
 The slower kinetics may require prolonged scan times, and may affect the SUV compared to intravenous injection (Schiffer et al., 2007).
-The passage through portal system may prevent the use of tracers which are quickly metabolized in the liver.
+The passage through portal system may prevent the use of radiopharmaceuticals which are rapidly metabolized in the liver.